GustavoGil13/classifiers-red-wine-quality/README.md

 7. Neural Network (NN)

 We also used sklearn's **GridSearchCV** to exhaustively search for the best parameters to tune the classifiers.
+Based on our testing, we found out that the **Random Forest Classifier** has the best performance compared to the others tested models.